p-sanches/somabits/Somo_ZeroConf/README.md

 ![picture](interface2.png)

 ## For Developers
-SOMA Server is developed on top of Visual Studio 2017.
+SOMA Server is developed on top of Visual Studio 2017 using .Net Framework.

-SOMA Server uses Mono.Zeroconf for discover of devices which is a Zero Configuration Networking library .NET The easiest way to get started is to use the NuGet package.
+SOMA Server uses Mono.Zeroconf for the discovery of devices which is a Zero Configuration Networking library for .NET The easiest way to get started is to use the NuGet package.

 > Install-Package [Zeroconf](http://www.nuget.org/packages/Zeroconf)

-More detailed docmentation will come shortly
+More detailed documentation will come shortly